-Neema Githere (they/she) is an indigenous-African guerrilla theorist and curator whose work explores the web of everything.
+Neema Githere (they/she) is an indigenous-African guerrilla theorist and curator whose work explores love and indigeneity in a time of algorithmic debris.

 Having dreamt themselves into the world via the Internet from an early age, Neema's work archives and is curated around their coming-of-age as a digital griot.